-Examining the impact that FRV has or may have on the environment and society.

-OUSIDE-IN

-Studying the impact that the environment and society have or may have on FRV.
+- Inside-Out, examining the impact that FRV has or may have on the environment and society. - Outside-In, studying the impact that the environment and society have or may have on FRV.

 In this Impact Materiality Exercise, the following phases were carried out: